Annual maintenance of heating equipment: what rules for the tenant?

-As a tenant, you must call on a heating operator of your choice to maintain your heating equipment.
+As a renter, you must hire a driver of your choice to maintain your heating equipment.

-However, the lease may provide that the lessor must call on a chauffeur of his choice.
+However, the lease may provide that it is the lessor who must call on a driver of his choice.

-for the communal facilities, it is the owner of the building or the co-owners' union who has to call on a driver of their choice.
+for communal facilities, it is the owner of the building or the condominium pool who must call on a driver of his choice.

-The annual maintenance consists of checking your heating equipment and, if necessary, its cleaning and adjustment.
+Annual maintenance consists of checking your heating equipment and, if necessary, cleaning and adjusting it.

-- Good sizing of the heat generator in relation to your heating needs.
+- Good dimensioning of the heat generator in relation to your heating needs.
 This assessment is not required if the heating system and your heating needs have not changed since the last maintenance.

 - Emissions of air pollutants from your heating equipment (carbon monoxide - CO)

-The heater should also check whether your heating equipment has a thermostat or not and whether it is in good working order.
-In addition, it must check whether the heat or cold networks are well insulated.
+The heater must also check whether or not your heating equipment has a thermostat and whether it is in good working order.
+In addition, it must check whether the heating or cooling networks are properly insulated.

 At the end of the maintenance visit, the driver must provide you with some advice.
-This advice should include the proper use of your heating equipment, possible improvements to its installation, and the potential benefits of replacing it to reduce energy consumption and polluting emissions.
+These tips should include how to use your heating equipment properly, how to improve its installation, and whether replacing it can reduce energy consumption and polluting emissions.

-The driver must provide you with a maintenance certificate within 15 days of the visit.
-This document can be delivered as a dematerialised (mail) form.
-It must be kept for a minimum period of 2 years.
+The driver must provide you with a maintenance certificate within 15 days of his visit.
+This document can be delivered in dematerialized form (mail).
+It must be stored for a minimum of 2 years.

-The advice provided by the driver is recorded on the maintenance certificate or attached to this certificate.
-This advice is given for guidance only; it is not mandatory unless an abnormally high carbon monoxide content is found.
+The advice given by the driver shall be entered on or attached to the maintenance certificate.
+Such advice shall be given by way of indication and shall not be binding except where an abnormally high carbon monoxide content is found.

-The maintenance of your heating equipment must be done every calendar.
+The maintenance of your heating equipment must be done every calendar year.

-If your equipment is replaced or new equipment is installed, 1to maintenance shall be performed no later than the calendar year following the replacement or installation.
+In case of replacement of your equipment or installation of new equipment, 1er Maintenance must be completed no later than the calendar year following the replacement or installation.

 You settled a new boiler on January 2, 2022.
-You must complete the 1to maintenance by 31 December 2023.
+You must perform the 1er interview by 31 december 2023.

-If, when measuring the CO in ambient air, a CO content between 10 ppm (part per million) and 50 ppm, the situation is estimated abnormal.
-The driver must inform you that further investigations are necessary regarding the drawing of the smoke pipe and the ventilation of the accommodation.
-These investigations may be carried out during the visit or be the subject of additional services.
+If, when measuring CO in ambient air, CO content between 10 ppm (parts per million) and 50 ppm, the situation is estimated abnormal.
+The heater should inform you that further investigations concerning the drawing of the smoke duct and ventilation of the dwelling are necessary.
+These investigations may be carried out during the visit or may be the subject of additional services.

-If a CO greater than or equal to 50 ppm, the situation highlights a serious and immediate danger.
-The heater must then inform you that the heating equipment must be stopped until it is returned to service under normal operating conditions.
+If a CO content is greater than or equal to 50 ppm, the situation highlights a serious and immediate danger.
+The heater must then advise you that the heating equipment must be turned off until it is returned to service under normal operating conditions.

-There is no penalty in the regulations for not having your equipment serviced annually.
-Therefore, no fine is applicable.
+There is no penalty in the regulations for not maintaining your equipment on an annual basis.
+No fine is therefore applicable.

-However, if you do not submit a maintenance certificate, your lessor can withhold the amount of the maintenance from the security deposit.
+However, if you do not submit a maintenance certificate, your landlord can deduct the amount of the maintenance from the security deposit.

-In the event of an accident with poorly maintained heating equipment, the insurer may also refuse to compensate you.
+In the event of an accident with improperly maintained heating equipment, the insurer may also refuse to compensate you.

 Who can help me?